spreadzp/token-service/README.md

-To enhance your `README.md` with details about your GitHub Actions workflows and how to set them up, you can include sections that explain the purpose of each workflow, the triggers, and the required secrets and variables.
+To enhance your `README.md` with detailed API descriptions based on the provided NestJS controller and DTOs, you can include a section that lists each endpoint, its purpose, required parameters, request body (if applicable), and response format.
 Here's how you can update your `README.md`:

 ```markdown
 # Token Service Backend